zvjaceslavs/intshare/Network_Devices/Other/template_rad_airmux_400/5.0/README.md

 # Net RAD AirMux 400 SNMPv1

+## Description

+## Overview Airmux-400 is a carrier-class, cost-effective multiple point-to-point broadband wireless transmission device.
+It combines legacy TDM and Ethernet services for transmission over 2.3 to 2.5 GHz, 3.5 licensed and 4.8 to 5.9 GHz bands, and is suitable for deployment in FCC, IC and ETSI-regulated countries

 ## Overview

 Airmux-400 is a carrier-class, cost-effective multiple point-to-point broadband wireless transmission device.
 It combines legacy TDM and Ethernet services for transmission over 2.3 to 2.5 GHz, 3.5 licensed and 4.8 to 5.9 GHz bands, and is suitable for deployment in FCC, IC and ETSI-regulated countries